StatAI-Lab/StatProver_doc/README.md

-Recently, the team StatAI Lab, led by Professor **[Fan Zhou](https://mlzxzhou.github.io/)** from the School of Statistics and Data Science at Shanghai University of Finance and Economics officially released **StatProver**.
-Following the statistical reasoning evaluation benchmark **[StatEval](https://stateval.github.io/)**, this is another practical achievement by the **[StatAI Lab](https://statai-lab.github.io/)** in enhancing the statistical proving capabilities of Large Language Models (LLMs).
+Recently, the team **[StatAI Lab](https://statai-lab.github.io/)**, led by Professor **[Fan Zhou](https://mlzxzhou.github.io/)** from the School of Statistics and Data Science at Shanghai University of Finance and Economics officially released **StatProver**.
+Following the statistical reasoning evaluation benchmark **[StatEval](https://stateval.github.io/)**, this is another practical achievement by the StatAI Lab in enhancing the statistical proving capabilities of Large Language Models (LLMs).

 ## What We Do